pulumi/foundational-training/module-02-pulumi-import/exercise-01-pulumi-import-cli.md

     Copy the resulting code into your Pulumi program.

 1. Run the `pulumi preview` command.
 Edit the program until the `pulumi preview` command shows no errors and no diff.
-The resources in this program are now under Pulumi management (although `pulumi import` protects them from deletion by default.)
+The resources in this program are now under Pulumi management.

+> [!IMPORTANT]
+> Note the `protect` flag that is added.
+This stops the resources from being deleted by Pulumi, but it does not prevent them from being deleted in AWS.

 ## Cleaning Up